vedantb99/ML-Projects/TextClassification/README.md

-# Project 3: High-Performance Transformer Fine-Tuning with DDP
+# High-Performance Transformer Fine-Tuning with DDP

 This project demonstrates the complete workflow for fine-tuning a modern Transformer model for a downstream NLP task.
 The project starts with a simple, single-GPU baseline and is then refactored into a high-performance, multi-GPU pipeline using **PyTorch's `DistributedDataParallel (DDP)`**.